Religion in Iran: Mandaeism

 Mandaeism, sometimes also known as Sabianism (after the mysterious Sabians mentioned in the Quran, a name historically claimed by several religious groups), is a Gnostic, monotheistic and ethnic religion, whose adherents, the Mandaeans, follow John the Baptist also known as Yaḥyā ibn Zakarīyā.
 The number of Iranian Mandaeans is a matter of dispute.
 In 2009, there were an estimated 5,000 to 10,000 Mandaeans in Iran, according to the Associated Press, while Alarabiya has put the number of Iranian Mandaeans as high as 60,000 in 2011.

 Until the Iranian Revolution, Mandaeans had mainly been concentrated in Khuzestan province, where the community historically existed side by side with the local Arab population.
 They had mainly practiced the profession of goldsmith, passing it from generation to generation.
 After the fall of the shah, its members faced increased religious discrimination, and many sought new homes in Europe and the Americas.

 In 2002 the US State Department granted Iranian Mandaeans protective refugee status; since then roughly 1,000 have emigrated to the US, now residing in cities such as San Antonio, Texas.
-On the other hand, the Mandaean community in Iran has increased in size over the last decade, because of the exodus from Iraq of the main Mandaean community, which once was 60,000–70,000 strong.
+Iraq was the home of a bigger Mandaean community, which once was 70,000 strong.